Feline coronavirus: The receptor

-CoV receptor
+CoV receptors

 The human CoV SARS binds to the angiotensin-converting enzyme ACE II.
 The ACE II is also called L-SIGN (liver/lymph node-specific intracellular adhesion molecules-3 grabbing non-integrin).
 Coronaviruses bind to macrophages via the Dendritic Cell-Specific Intercellular adhesion molecule-3-Grabbing Non-integrin (DC-SIGN) which is a trans-membrane protein encoded in humans by the CD209 gene.
 ACE and DC-SIGN are two trans-membrane retrovirus receptors (mannose receptors) which can bind "the plant lectins C-type mannose binding domain".

 Aminopeptidase N has the same ability to interact with plant lectins C-type mannose-binding and also serves as a receptor for a retrovirus.
 Angiotensin-converting enzyme ACE, aminopeptidase A and aminopeptidase N have cascading actions in the renin-angiotensin-aldosterone system, which suggests a common phylogenetic origin between these molecules.
 Some advanced studies have shown a high homology between the Aminopeptidase N and the Angiotensin-converting enzyme.
-It is more than likely that the unknown FCoV serotype I receptor is also a member of this receptor family and acts with mannose binding lectins.

 Interactions between the viruses and sialic acid

-Sialic acid is a component of the complex sugar glycocalix, which is the mucus protecting the gastrointestinal and respiratory mucosa.
-It is an important facilitating fusion factor of any viruses to its host cell which has been very well studied for flu.

 Extensive data also shows that processes using sialic acid are directly involved in the interaction with the receptor's lectins.
 It has also been demonstrated that swine enteric coronavirus (group 1) fusion to the enterocyte is accomplished via binding to the APN in the presence of the sialic acid.
 Feline coronavirus infections are therefore sialic acid dependent.

 The Porcine epidemic diarrhea virus (PEDV) S protein is 45% identical to FCoV type I spike.
 An EM structure of it shows sialic acid binding sites.
 The PEDV receptor is also unknown.

 Effects of breast milk on kittens

-Kittens born from mothers carrying FECV are protected from infection by maternal antibodies prior to weaning.
-It therefore is recommended that the kittens be weaned early and segregated from their mother before they infect each other (at about 5 to 6 weeks).
-Kittens with no outside contamination and that are deprived of contact with their mother during their first 2 months of life (an important immunological period) may be protected.

-Antibodies

-It is widely accepted that passive protection is passed on to kittens by immunoglobulins nursery (antibodies) provided by colostrum and the mother's milk.
-However, several questions arise: